mibragri/mouthMouse/README.md

 Simply because the ESP32 cannot be run as a USB device like the pyboard, hence I had to find an alternative.
 Eventually this is more practical, since less cabling and longer USB cables may result into problems with a Microcomputer like this.
 ## How did I use it?
 I used a Raspberry PI 3B running Raspbian as the computer connected to the TV.
 The mouse you will build is then connected via Bluetooth to the Raspberry.
 It will always automatically reconnect, hence super simple to use.
 If you opt for the Display you will see status messages.
+## Can this be used in a different setup?
+Absolutely.
+Assume you can use your fingers, but not move your arm, the setup can be adjusted to use the joystick for clicking and double blick, also drag and drop.
+Alternatively, separate buttons for the other hand can be added for left and right click, also for instance a third one for drag and drop if holding a button is too difficult.
 ## Can I contribute?
 Absolutely.
 I am not a professionial developer and appreciate coding feedback, input and suggestions as well as contributions.
 If there are other ideas or better ideas, let's collaborate and improve life of severly impacted humand beings instead of looking for their money!
 ## Technologies